Holy Week in Spain: Córdoba

-Córdoba holds one of the most popular Holy Week in Andalusia.
-37 brotherhoods take part in processions with elaborate "pasos" which represents the scenes of the events of The Passion of Christ.
+Córdoba holds one of the most popular Holy Week in Andalusia. thirty-seven brotherhoods take part in processions with elaborate "pasos" which represents the scenes of the events of The Passion of Christ.

 Granada

-It was declared a Festival of International Tourist Interest in 2009.
-Although there were processions from Granada in the 16th and 17th centuries, 2 was at the beginning of the 20th century when this tradition was extended and consolidated.
-32 fraternities and 34 Nazarene courts participate.
+Although there were processions from Granada in the 16th and 17th centuries, it was at the beginning of the 20th century when this tradition was extended and consolidated.
+Thirty-two fraternities and thirty-four Nazarene courts participate.

 The Royal Federation of Brotherhoods and Brotherhoods of Granada is the body in charge of the regulation of the set of brotherhoods of the city.

 In this city Christian brotherhoods and institutions were created from the taking of Granada in 1492.
-The processions will be extended in the sixteenth century with the Counter-Reformation and there will also be some in the XVII.2 However, the bulk of the brotherhoods they were founded from the beginning of the 20th century.
+The processions will be extended in the sixteenth century with the Counter-Reformation and there will also be some in the XVII.
+However, the bulk of the brotherhoods they were founded from the beginning of the 20th century.

 At the beginning of the 20th century, the archbishop's support and the resurgence of the local bourgeoisie led to a boom in Holy Week.
 This revival began in 1996 with the procession of the Holy Great Burial.
 In the 1920s, seven new churches were founded brotherhoods of penance.
-In 1927 the Federation of Brotherhoods of Granada was created, 5 in a similar way to the Association of Brotherhoods of Malaga created in 1921.
+In 1927 the Federation of Brotherhoods of Granada was created, in a similar way to the Association of Brotherhoods of Málaga created in 1921.

 In 1936 Federico García Lorca wrote a narrative for Unión Radio about Holy Week in Granada.
 Since 1970 this tradition has suffered a certain decline, although it will recover from 1977.
+It was declared of International Tourist Interest in 2009.